 - any restricted area of a licensed premises while that area is open for the sale of liquor, unless they are employed preparing or serving any meal, cleaning, repairing, maintaining, altering or restocking the area of any equipment, removing or replacing any equipment, stocktaking, or checking or removing cash

 - direct access to gaming machines in gaming venues such as bars, taverns and clubs where a gaming machine society has obtained a licence to operate gaming machines

 Under 20-year-olds can’t work in parts of casinos where gambling takes place, or undertake any gambling-related duties.

 People aged 16 or 17 years may sign settlement agreements to resolve a dispute with an employer.
 These agreements will still be final and binding.

-Tips for parents, caregivers, advisors and whanau of young people
+Tips for parents, caregivers, advisors and whanau

 Your young person may just be seeing their job as a temporary means to fund their lifestyle.
 This is especially true if the job is a part time job or one that has no bearing on their future career or aspirations.
 However all jobs are important in developing a work ethic, and the time the young person spends with any employer will help them to understand expectations in any workplace.